Injured cyclist secures compensation after car just drives off

 “I’m really grateful I called and spoke to professionals who could help me through it.
 I wasn’t aware I could go down that route for compensation.
 It was all because of a flippant comment from someone at work that I even got in touch.”

-“Guided through the MIB process by Digby Brown”
+“Guided through the MIB process”

 “Everyone at Digby Brown guided me through the process and were all very helpful.
 They would touch base and keep me up to date so I was never unsure about where we were.